|10 Dec 2019||added section on Mediums of Exchange|

 - create social programs to help people

-However, with war, which is highly profitable, there are never questions about funding.
+However, with war, which is highly profitable especially for banks, there are never questions about funding.
 There is very little money to be made in changing the world which is a large problem with monetary systems.
-This is a very rotten part of the philosophical core of monetary systems.
+This the very rotten philosophical core of monetary systems.

 We live in a country where:

-- the Hemp Car (made of hemp and powered by a hemp based bio fuel) which was created by Henry Ford was buried by the oil companies and other industries
+- the Hemp Car (made of a hemp biopcomposite and powered by a hemp based biofuel) which was created by Henry Ford was buried by the oil companies and other industries

-- alternative energy technologies are railed against and thwarted politically
+- sustainable energy technologies are railed against and thwarted politically

 - other patents and ideas are purchased and buried so that no one can use them

-… because such technological inventions and advancements threatened the profits of big businesses.
+… because such technological inventions and advancements threatened the profits of big businesses, even though such things would greatly increase the quality of life world wide.

 Capitalism’s Systemic Corporate Corruption